 You say potato, I say po-tot-oh, you say tonKATSU, I say tonKOTSU.
 Tonkatsu, tonkotsu, tonkatsu, tonkotsu….

 No, no, and no, you’re killing my inner happy self.
 It’s not just a difference of opinion on the pronunciation because it’s actually two different things.
-“You people”, come on, if it’s:
+“You people,” come on, if it is:

-Yes, “they’re”, “their”, “there”, “your”, “you’re” are confusing, but at least when you get those wrong you won’t end up with the wrong order.
+Yes, “they’re,” “they are”, “there,” “their,” might be confusing for some, but at least when you get those wrong, you won’t end up with the wrong order.

-Hopefully by this point you might be starting to realize that this isn’t ramen (don’t be asking where’s the noodles).
-If it’s sinking in, pat yourself on the back although don’t get too cocky because we still need to discuss macaroon and macaron (not the same either).
+Hopefully, by this point, you might be starting to realize that this isn’t ramen (don’t be asking where’s the noodles), and if it is sinking in, pat yourself on the back although don’t get too cocky because we still need to discuss macaroon and macaron (not the same either).